chieule12345/Final-porject--STAT228/README.md

 - **Gini_index:** is a hypothetical Gini coefficient (with higher values = more inequality).
 - **Education:** represents an education metric (here we use “average years of schooling” as an example).

 The data is now in a tidy format, with each row representing a country.
-For the purposes of illustration, the values reflect general trends (developed countries have much higher GDP per capita and somewhat lower Gini values compared to the developing countries).
+For illustration, the values reflect general trends (developed countries have much higher GDP per capita and somewhat lower Gini values compared to the developing countries).

 ### Data Wrangling Steps